A-Mani/GNU-R-ROUGH/README.md

-# GNU-R-ROUGH
+# Rough Sets with GNU/R
-User Friendly Book for the Rough Set Libraries in GNU/R
+User friendly book for performing general rough set computations with the Rough Set Libraries in GNU/R.